stubborn-daksh/stubborn-daksh/README.md

 - 🔭 I’m currently Working as a Software Engineer  at **[Accenture](https://www.accenture.com/in-en)**

-- 🌱 I’m currently learning **Generative AI**aca
+- 🌱 I’m currently learning **Generative AI**

-- 🌱 I have a Good Knowledge of JAVASCRIPT, Nodejs, PHP, Laravel, ReactJS, SQL, MONGODB, HTML, CSS, Linux, Operating System, DBMS, Networking ...**
+- 🌱 I have a Good Knowledge of Javascript, Nodejs, Express.js, ReactJS, SQL, MONGODB, HTML, CSS, Linux, Operating System, DBMS, Networking ...**

 - 👯 I’m looking to collaborate on **OpenSource Projects**

 - 👨‍💻 All of my projects are available at **[My Portfolio](https://github.com/stubborn-daksh)**

-- 📫 How to reach me **dakshkesarwanijasr@gmail.com** ...
+- 📫 How to reach me **dakshkesarwanijasra@gmail.com** ...

-- ⚡ Fun fact **I play games and love to hang out during the holidays.**

 ## 🚀 Languages and Tools: